netwk-pro/docs/src/privacy.md

 <sub>[Back to top](#top)</sub>

-<a name="sharing"></a>
+<a name="legal"></a>

-## 6. Data Sharing
+## 6. Legal Requests and Data Disclosure

-We do not sell personal information.
-However, we may share personal and business information under the following circumstances:
+We do not sell personal or business information.
+We disclose such data only when required by law, and under limited, clearly defined circumstances:

+- **Legal Compliance:** We may disclose information in response to a valid legal process—such as a subpoena, court order, or other binding legal request issued under applicable law.
+We do not voluntarily provide user data to government entities or third parties without a legal obligation to do so.
+- **Review and Notice:** Each request for user data is reviewed to ensure it is lawful, specific, and properly served.
+Unless prohibited by law, we will notify affected users before disclosing any information.
-- **With Service Providers:** We may share your information with carefully selected third-party vendors.
-These providers support essential aspects of our operations—including, but not limited to, payment processing, data analytics, and customer support services.
-All such partnerships are structured to uphold our core principles of _transparency, self-hosting, and prioritizing user privacy across all infrastructure and data flows_.
+- **Service Providers:** We may share personal or business information with trusted third-party vendors who support essential business functions (e.g., payment processing, analytics, customer support).
+All such partnerships are governed by strict data protection terms and structured to uphold our core principles of _transparency and user privacy_.
-- **Legal Compliance:** We may disclose information if required to do so by applicable law, regulation, legal process, or enforceable governmental request, including subpoenas or court orders.
-- **Business Transfers:** In connection with a merger, acquisition, asset sale, or similar corporate transaction, we may disclose or transfer personal information, provided that reasonable steps are taken to ensure continued confidentiality and compliance with applicable privacy laws.
+- **Business Transfers:** In the event of a merger, acquisition, or sale of assets, personal and business information may be transferred _only if the receiving party provides written assurances_ that: (a) the information will not be sold or misused, (b) it will be handled in a manner consistent with our privacy commitments, and (c) appropriate technical and contractual safeguards are in place to protect it.

+Our policy is to require proper legal documentation and to scrutinize all requests on a case-by-case basis.
+Outside these clearly defined situations, we do not share, sell, or otherwise provide access to user information.

 <sub>[Back to top](#top)</sub>